geri-m/aws-rekognition-custom-labels/README.md

 ### createAndTrainModel

-Upload the images to S3, creates the Manifest files, creats and trains a model.
+Upload the images to S3, creates the Manifest files, creates and trains a model.
 This step take up to an hour. (model training is time consuming).
-After the process is started you can stop the application, as the training will contine.
+After the process is started you can stop the application, as the training will continue.

-The relevant information on project name etc. is stored in the `local.properties` so you can contine later.
+The relevant information on project name etc. is stored in the `local.properties` so you can continue later.

 ### startAndRun

 This step requires that the model is trained and stopped.
-Thru this method the model is started ("Model-as-a-Service") and we run a classifcation process with one image.
+Thru this method the model is started ("Model-as-a-Service") and we run a classification process with one image.
 Then the model is stopped again.
 This step takes about 10 minutes.
 The most time consuming part is starting the model.

 ### cleanUp